cgxxx/goofi/README.md

 ```

 and the script will get the fonts & css and then save it onto your server.
 After that, no more queries will be send to google's servers anymore ;-)

+This script was modified from broncowdd original script and includes useragent-aware downloading of font-face file.
+this requires curl php extension.